Culture and brand strategy

 They wanted to protect what was great about Air BP.
 So they were looking for a way of describing their culture and brand personality when they were at their best, and encouraging that behaviour.

-At that Barcelona leadership forum, Ben helped the Air BP team come up with three themes.
+At their of global leadership conference in Barcelona, I helped Air BP's exec team come up with three themes.
 You might call them a promise, or values – or a heartbeat.

 The heartbeat described what made Air BP stand out.
 What made them different from their competitors.
 And what would help them win and keep more business.